Tknott95/PlutSC/README.md

   To add an executable, edit Plutz.cabal and add in the proper module wanted.

-  This was my original intention yet I find this to be the better proc for right now.
+  Using an executable for each was my original intention yet I find this to be the better proc for right now.
   Adding a module as an executable takes only a few seconds inside Plutz.cabal.